flpm/oak/output/lists/subjects.md

     name: about Presentation
     title: 'Theme: Presentation'
     subtitle: Books about presentation skills
-    description: 'I have 3 books about Presentation in my bookshelf.
+    description: 'I have 3 books about Presentation in my personal library.

       ### Titles: